VeronicaRamirezMoreno/LAB-104-js-strings-functions/readme.md

 ### 1.1/ **removeFirstAndLastChar(string)**

-This function have to removes the first and last characters of a string.
+This function has to remove the first and last characters of a string.

 You're given one parameter, the original string.